 6. Pink Prom Makeup

-Pink prom makeup is a favourite because it’s pretty, feminine and versatile.
-When it comes to one colour, be sure to vary the tones, so it doesn’t look too flat.
+Pink prom makeup is a favorite because it’s pretty, feminine, and versatile.
+When it comes to one color, be sure to vary the tones, so it doesn’t look too flat.
 A shimmery pink highlighter on your eyes’ inner corners will make them look more open, while deeper shades on the outer third keep it glamorous and suitable for an evening event.
 Similarly, darker pink lipstick with a touch of shine will ensure your makeup looks elegant, rather than casual.

 7. Asian Prom Makeup